-The CMO Club announces new partnership programs for 2013.
+The CMO Club announces Thought Leadership partnership programs.
 Companies interested in engaging with CMOs should contact Amy Stoller at 215-833-4752 or email@example.com.
 Custom programs are available for partners with real CMO Worthy thought leadership.

 To Connect With CMOs, Stop Selling And Start Helping